February 2010 Australian cyberattacks: Response

 A spokeswoman for Conroy said such attacks were not a legitimate political protest.
 According to her, they were "totally irresponsible and potentially deny services to the Australian public".
 The Systems Administrators Guild of Australia said that it "condemned DDoS attacks as the wrong way to express disagreement with the proposed law".
 Anti-censorship groups criticised the attacks, saying they hurt their cause.
 A purported spokesperson for the attackers recommended that the wider Australian public protest the filter by signing the petition of Electronic Frontiers Australia.

 Anonymous coordinated a second phase with small protests outside the Parliament House in Canberra and in major cities throughout Australia on 20 February.
 Additional demonstrations were held at some of the country's embassies overseas.
 The organizers called the follow-up protests "Project Freeweb" to differentiate them from the criticised cyber attacks.

 Several supporters of the attack later said on a messageboard that taking down websites was not enough to convince the government to back down on the web filtering policy and called for violence.
 Others disagreed with such actions and proposed launching an additional attack on a popular government site.
 A spokesman for Electronic Frontiers Australia said he believed there was no real intention or capacity to follow through with any of the violent threats.

 The attack also resulted in criticism of Australia's terrorism laws from The University of New South Wales Law Journal.
 One writer wrote that the provisions leave "no place for legitimate acts of online protest, or at least sets the penalty far too high for relatively minor cyber-vandalism".

 An Australian teenager was charged with four counts of inciting other hackers to impair electronic communications and two of unauthorised access to restricted data for his role in the attack.
 He was ordered to pay a bond instead of being convicted after pleading guilty and showing good behaviour.

 In July 2010, Conroy delayed implementing the plan pending a 12-month review into how refused classification content was rated.
-The proposal is not expected to go forward due to the opposition from The Coalition and the Greens.
+The proposal did not go forward due to the opposition from The Coalition and the Greens.
 Internet service providers Telstra and Optus have both agreed to voluntarily block some content.